One direction: Brexit-hit pound facing gravity of parity

 UNCHARTED TERRITORY

 Nor is there much support in store for sterling from a technical perspective.
-Chartists flag minor support around $1.233 level but the next level of support kicks in only around $1.15 -- levels touched in the aftermath of the 2016 Brexit referendum.
+The currency has breached support around $1.233, and is now eyeing a level around $1.2172.
+After that, support will kick in only around $1.15 - touched in the aftermath of the 2016 Brexit referendum.

 Another technical indicator known as the RSI that measures whether currencies are oversold or overbought, also implies the recent drop in the pound is not that extreme.
 Greater extremes were seen during September 2018 and October 2016.

-Against the euro, while the pound is approaching the psychological level of 90 pence, there is little support given how rarely sterling has traded below those levels in the past.
+Against the euro, while the pound has breached the 90-pence psychological level, there is little support given how rarely sterling has traded below those levels in the past.

 BNY Mellon strategists note the pound has only traded less than 3 percent of the time below the 90 pence per euro level since the single currency came into existence in January 1999.